FarrahStark/PaulsRedditFeed/readme.md

 Uses Redis as a distributed cache, and message queue for loadbalanced deployments of this application.
 SignalR uses Redis to create sticky sessions to keep clients connected to the same server instance for their session.

-The reddit API is rate limited to 60 requests per second so for testing I created a simulated reddit API for the calls I am making.
-This will allow enough data throughput to show the real-time nature of the system, demonstrate proper multithreading, logging, caching, authentication, websockets usage with sticky sessions
+The reddit API is rate limited to 60 requests per second so for testing and demonstration purposes I created a simulated reddit API with no rate limits.
+This allows enough data throughput to show the real-time nature of the system, and to demonstrate proper multithreading, logging, caching, authentication, and websockets usage with sticky sessions.

 ## System Architecture

 ![PaulsRedditFeed Software Architecture Diagram](AppArchitecture.png?raw=true "Title")

+### Monitoring Reddit

+Since this is a load balanced application, we don't want every instance scanning the same subreddits.
+We want to spread the monitoring load across server instances and not duplicate calls.
+The instances don't talk to eachother so we queue up the monitoring tasks.
+Then the server instances process the monitoring tasks in the message queue, so each server can perform a different monitoring task, spreading the work out.

 ## Getting Started